ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Lifespan
 ========
 Each monster has a lifespan which determines how much longer it has to live.
-Stress, fatigue, battles, and the inevitable progression of time will lower a monster's remaining lifespan.
+Stress, fatigue, tournaments, and the inevitable progression of time will lower a monster's remaining lifespan.

 Once a monster's lifespan reaches :code:`0`, they will die.